 Figure 12: Two hemispheres seated together to show how the part will look.
 The placement of the weldment is also annotated.

 When have the final 3D model, we can create and run a FEA analysis to simulate a hydrostatic test.
+The type of FEA analysis being run is a static, linear, non-dynamic test.
 The test parameters were set so that the material is Stainless Steel 316 (sheet form), initial internal pressure is 590 psi, weldment is placed at the great circle where the two hemispheres meet, and fixtures paced at the ends of the inlet and outlet ports.
 It should also be noted that the weldment was set to 4 mm using the highest available weld grade in SolidWorks.
 This is done to simulate the use of an aerospace application quality weld.
 Before running the analysis, the article must be meshed.
 This was done using the finest setting available to maximize the number of Stereolithography (STL) elements used.
 This helps to provide a greater fidelity to the analysis.